 Jun 24, 2023

-Being a college student comes with a unique set of circumstances.
+Being in college comes with a unique set of circumstances.
 You have tremendous independence but few responsibilities; you're surrounded by peers and friends at a time when everyone's exploring new paths and charting new courses.
-Any future feels within reach and great things seem not just possible, but probable.
+The optimism is both palpable and unique.

-There really is no better recipe for the entrepreneurial spirit.
+There is no better recipe for the entrepreneurial spirit.
 As of 2022, 60% of university students either plan on starting their own businesses or already operate one.
-Couple this with the cultural ubiquity of the Dropout Founder and cutting your education short to focus on a business full-time can seem appealing, exciting, and sometimes just downright sensible.
-After all, who's going to argue with a list of names that range from Sergey Brin and Mark Zuckerberg to Michael Dell and Bill Gates?
+Couple this with the cultural ubiquity of the "dropout" founder and cutting your education short to focus on changing the world full-time can seem not just appealing but sometimes just downright sensible.
+After all, who's going to argue with a list of names that range from Brin and Zuckerberg to Dell and Gates?

-The little-mentioned problem with that mindset is this: starting a business is about much more than stumbling onto a great idea or possessing the relentless drive that most entrepreneurs cite as crucial to their success.
-A year as BinIt's CEO right out of school has taught me that while you do need a strong idea and powerful drive, you also need:
+The little-mentioned problem with that mindset: starting a business is about much more than stumbling onto a great idea or possessing the relentless drive that most entrepreneurs cite as crucial to their success.
+A year into my (new) job as BinIt's CEO and I can confirm that while an idea and drive are great, they only take you so far without the mental preparation to lead a team, the discipline to truly work on the frontlines of an idea every day, and the grit to refuse to accept defeat.

 The increased likelihood of success you might expect to gain by dropping out is almost always balanced out by the value-add you receive from having one, two, or three more years of intensive learning and personal development.
 The odds are that taking your time will make you a far more effective, confident, and strategic business leader when you do finally jump in.